tsobti/HacktoberFest2020/README.md

 - Add Animation for smooth experience.
 - Add Hover Effects on buttons and links in the website.
 - Change text color inside the button.
+- Can add links to hacktoberfest social media accounts like instagram, twitter, etc.

 Special thanks:+1: to: